vilitielinenheeros/tech-days-lia-game/README.md

 ### My windows-sdk python ai cannot be matched against macos-sdk python ai because of a missing file error

-Solution: Replace the contents of the `./{ai name}/venv` of the non-native ai to match the contents of the same directory of the ai native to your operating system.
+Replace the contents of the `./{ai name}/venv` of the non-native ai to match the contents of the same directory of the ai native to your operating system.